 The alternative of applying a Tier 3 method, using detailed process modelling is not explicitly included in this decision tree.
 However, detailed modelling will always be done at facility level and results of such modelling could be seen as ‘facility data’ in the decision tree.

-Figure 3.1 Decision tree for source category 2.A.1 Cement production.
+Figure 3.1 Decision tree for source category 2.A.1 Cement clinker production.

 Cement clinker production plants may not be considered to be a key category as regards certain pollutants, whereas they may be considered to be a key category for other pollutants.
-Also some countries require emissions of certain pollutants from individual facilities to be reported to national registers.
+Also, some countries require emissions of certain pollutants from individual facilities to be reported to national registers.
 So, all three tiers would probably have to be used in most countries to estimate the emissions of the various pollutants from the cement industry.

 Cement production includes emissions from combustion of fuels as well as processing the raw meal.
 All emissions originating from combustion are treated in the chapter 1.A.2.f.
 However, this does not necessarily mean that those emissions originate only from combustion of fuels.
 For instance, emitted heavy metals and sulphur dioxide may also originate from the raw meal.